A people-centred needs analysis for effective humanitarian action

 The JIAF provides:

-• An estimation of the overall magnitude of a crisis: How many people are in need of humanitarian assistance and protection, irrespective of the sectors from which their needs arise;
+• Estimation of the overall magnitude of humanitarian need, resulting from the crisis: How many people are in need of humanitarian assistance and protection, irrespective of which sectors the needs originate from.

-• Estimation of sectoral needs in an interoperable and commonly understood way: How people face needs in specific sectors;
+• Estimation of sectoral needs, in an interoperable and commonly understood way: How many people face needs in specific sectors, and how severe their needs are, using a common interoperable reference.

-• Identification of linkages and overlaps between sectoral needs: How people’s multiple needs overlap, co-exist and interrelate;
+• Identification of Intersectoral patterns and linkages: How people’s needs overlap, co-exist, and interrelate.

 People impacted by crises have multiple humanitarian needs.
 A displaced child needs access to school but may also need to travel far to collect water for her family during daylight hours.
 A young woman may need protection from gender-based violence but may also need immediate shelter for her family.
 An elderly person needs access to health services but may also need access to toilets and soap, to prevent him from getting sick again.
 What do they need first?
 What do they need most urgently?
 Which needs are linked and interrelated, and should be considered together?